We use cookies to personalise content for you and to analyse our traffic. Find out more how we use cookies. Accept Cookies

 Snake eels can be found night diving in Alor - photo courtesy of Cary Yanny

-Superb macro life, amazing coral and benthic diversity, huge anemone fields, schooling fish, and a resident endangered dugong population, are the main marine attractions for scuba divers in Alor.
+Superb macro life, amazing coral and benthic varieties, huge anemone fields, schooling fish, mola mola, and a resident endangered dugong population, are the main marine attractions for scuba divers in Alor.
 The region is volcanic and the muck dives of Kalabahi Bay area are generally great for macro life photographers, whereas the Pantar Strait region, with its varied underwater topography, has bigger fish and is better suited to wide-angle photography.

 An unusual and excellent bonus of diving here is the likelihood of spotting pilot whales and dolphins from your dive boat.
 Alor tends to be a liveaboard diving destination and is suitable primarily for experienced divers due to the prevalent strong currents and eddies and its remote location.